10,000 Original Copies

 This lecture was delivered by Kris Sowersby at TypeCon 2018 XX in Portland, Oregon.

-Note: I didn’t have any slides, but used this animation on the screens.
-The animation was created by Andrew Johnson.
+Note: I didn’t have any slides, but used an animation by Andrew Johnson.
 I wanted people to focus on what I had to say.
 It was a bit of a gamble.
 I wanted to see if I could talk about a thorny subject through the lens of philosophy.
 I wanted to try a new format, not just a series of cool slides / portfolio show.

 Once upon a time fonts were shipped by the kilogram — what you call “pounds”.
 The design, production, manufacture and distribution of them was a massive industrial endeavour.
 The design of new typefaces was a slow, laborious and expensive process involving lots of people.